Adelaide Film Festival: Short Film Audience Award

+Former awards

 INSITE Award

 The Adelaide Film Festival teamed up with the Australian Writers' Guild to present the INSITE Award at the 2013 Festival.
 The Award celebrates and acknowledges outstanding work produced by AWG screenwriters and provides an important development opportunity for both writers and the industry.
 The winner gets to meet industry directors and producers, with a view to moving the project onto the screen.

 It has not been awarded since 2017 and is not mentioned on the 2020 list of awards.
 Past winners have included: